GoogleCloudPlatform/gcsfuse/docs/semantics.md

 However, implicit directories does have drawbacks:
 - The feature requires an additional request to Cloud Storage for each name lookup, which may have costs in terms of both charges for operations and latency.
 - With the example above, it will appear as if there is a directory called "A/" containing a file called "1.txt".
 But when the user runs ‘rm A/1.txt’, it will appear as if the file system is completely empty.
-This is contrary to expectations, since the user hasn't run ‘rmdir A/’.
+This is contrary to expectations, since the user hasn't run ```rmdir A/```.
 - Cloud Storage FUSE sends a single Objects.list request to Cloud Storage, and treats the directory as being implicitly defined if the results are non-empty.
 In rare cases (notably when many objects have recently been deleted) Objects.list may return an arbitrary number of empty responses with continuation tokens, even for a non-empty name range.
 In order to bound the number of requests, Cloud Storage FUSE simply ignores this subtlety.
 Therefore in rare cases an implicitly defined directory will fail to appear.

 Alternatively, users can create a script which lists the buckets and creates the appropriate objects for the directories so that the ```--implicit-dirs``` flag is not used.